jtr-git/puzzlesolver/README.md

 puzzlesolver
 ============

-This is a program that relies on templates and a simple backtracking algorithm to solve three very different puzzle types using C++ templates and STL
+This is a program that relies on templates and a simple backtracking algorithm to solve three very different puzzle types with a single solver that uses C++ templates and STL